 It is the precursor to dopamine and without it, you can’t make adequate dopamine.

-Even if you think you get plenty of l-tyrosine in your diet, stress, over-work, lack of sleep, and illness can all increase your need for l-tyrosine.
-(41)
+Even if you think you get plenty of l-tyrosine in your diet, stress, overwork, lack of sleep, and illness can all increase your need for l-tyrosine

-Lastly, you can take one of these natural supplements known to increase dopamine:
+Lastly, you can take one of these natural supplements known to increase dopamine levels:

-Phenylethylamine is pretty useless as a mood-altering supplement since once it reaches the brain it has a half-life of only 30 seconds.
-(55)
+It is rather useless as a mood-altering supplement because, once ingested, it has a half-life of only a few minutes.

 Activities That Raise Dopamine Levels